-While in law school, he interned for the U.S. Solicitor of Labor in Kansas City and with an ethical sourcing consultancy in Shanghai, China.
-As a law student, Jordan investigated human rights abuses among Burmese refugees with the Harvard International Human Rights Clinic and worked to improve social and environmental practices in Chinese factories.
+Before joining Shook, Jordan represented clients in individual, complex and class action litigation at a plaintiffs’ firm, following a clerkship with the Honorable Paul C. Wilson of the Supreme Court of Missouri.
+While at Harvard Law School, he worked with the U.S. Solicitor of Labor in Kansas City; an ethical sourcing consultancy in Shanghai, China; and nonprofits investigating human rights abuses among Burmese refugees in Southeast Asia.
 Jordan was involved in Christian fellowship throughout law school and college and currently attends Jacob’s Well Church in Westport.

 Before becoming an attorney, Jordan lived in India where he worked for International Justice Mission, a legal human rights NGO, to combat forced labor.
 He also worked in China, where he taught English language and literature, researched political education and conducted summer camps for children.